Research in Encoding And Decoding of

 Santorini is an island in the Aegean Sea, one of the Greek Cycladic Islands.
-Google Maps nicely shows Santorini (zoom in and out to get a good idea of where the island is in the Aegean sea and its position relative to Athens).
+Google Maps nicely shows Santorini (zoom in and out to understand where the island is in the Aegean sea, and its position relative to Athens).
 The island has two names, Santorini and Thira (TH'EE-ra, sounding very much like the English word theory); both names are in common use.

-Kamari (ka-MAR-ee) is a small town located on an impressive beach on the outer edge of the island on the east.
+Kamari (ka-MAH-ree) is a small town located on an impressive beach on the outer edge of the island on the east.
 It offers tavernas, beach bars, cafes, and a diving center.
 Above Kamari is the archaeological site of Ancient Thera, and nearby are the active excavations at Akrotiri.
 A visit to one of these two archeological sites is scheduled for conference attendees.

 Oia (EE-ah) is located on the northwestern end of the island at the edge of the caldera cliff.
-Oia is famous for its romantic sunsets, and a number of fancy cafes and restaurants can be found there.
+Oia (again, EE-ah) is famous for its romantic sunsets.
+Many fancy shops, cafes and restaurants can be found there.
 While there are many hotels in Oia, we do not recommend staying there as it is a 10 km drive from Firá along a narrow winding road, and it is not unusual for the trip to take 45 minutes when there is traffic.
 Why is it prounced EE-ah?
 In Greek, the two letter combination of omicron-iota is pronounced like a long E, as in the first syllable of οικονομία, the Greek word for economy.

 You will be visiting a Greek island, so in addition to the conference, that means sun, sand, excellent food, and nightlife!
 We recommend bringing suntan lotion, a bathing suit, flip-flops, a beach towel, sunglasses, loose-fitting light colored clothing, and a hat.
-If you want to take a swim in the sulfur springs by the volcano (we don't recommend it), bring an old bathing suit as the minerals can cause cloth discoloration.
+If you want to take a swim in the sulfur springs by the volcano (we don't recommend it), bring an old bathing suit as the minerals can cause the cloth to discolor.
 If you want to visit the volcano, bring sturdy walking or hiking shoes as well.
-Don't forget your camera and extra supplies like memory cards, batteries, and chargers.
+Don't forget your camera and supplies like extra memory cards and batteries, and the charger!

 The typical weather in late June is dry, clear, and warm (80 F / 26 C; 50% humidity; 10 mph / 15 kph breeze).
 The moon will be new at the end of the 2020 conference, so star gazing should be excellent.
 Current and historical weather for Santorini can be found at The Weather Underground, and Weather2.
-As of February 17, 7:20 PM EET, the conditions are clear, 67 F / 19 C (current observation Powered by Dark Sky).
+As of 19:01 EET on May 26, 2020, the conditions are clear, 67 F / 19 C (current observation Powered by Dark Sky).

 If you are planning on renting a two-wheeled scooter or a motorcycle, you must have a proper motorcycle license.
 Four-wheeled vehicles (ATV style) are widely available for those without motorcycle licenses.
-Many hotels are located within walking distance of the Nomikos Conference Centre, so renting a motorized vehicle is not required.
+Helmets are mandatory by law.

 The unit of currency in Greece is the euro (EUR).
 While a growing number of shops accept credit cards, the Greek island economies are still largely cash based.
 There are ATMs at many banks in Firá, including at the main square.
-If your bank has a daily limit on ATM withdrawls, please bear in mind that the last two days of the conference fall on the weekend, and weekend days (Friday-Sunday or Saturday-Monday) are considered a single day for ATM access, so plan accordingly.
+If your bank has a daily limit on ATM withdrawls, please bear in mind that the last day of the conference falls on the weekend, and weekend days (Friday-Sunday or Saturday-Monday) are considered a single day for ATM access by some institutions, so plan accordingly.

 Electrical power is 220 Volts at 50 Hz using standard European plugs (most commonly like this or like this).
-Most laptop, tablet and phone chargers are designed for global use, thus only require an adapter and not a transformer (more info here from the US perspective).
+Most laptop, tablet and phone chargers are designed for global use, thus only require a small plug adapter and not a transformer (more info here from the US perspective).

-Greece has an extensive GSM network operating at 900 and 1800 MHz.
+Greece has an extensive mobile phone network.
 Pay-as-you-go SIMs are available from many vendors throughout the country, and top-up cards are available at nearly every kiosk.

-More information about GSM phones in general is available at The Travel Insider, and about Greek mobile phones in specific at Living in Greece.
+More information about GSM/3G/4G phones in general is available at The Travel Insider, and about Greek mobile phones in specific at Living in Greece and Greek Landscapes.
 While GSM coverage is quite good throughout Greece, 3G/4G coverage remains spotty on the islands.
-A summary of Greek GSM coverage can be found for each of the major companies at Mobile World Live.
+A summary of Greek mobile coverage can be found for each of the major companies at Mobile World Live.

 As a rule, Firá can be difficult-to-challenging to navigate by wheelchair.
-Most of the pathways are cobblestone, and small steps or substantial surface irregularities are frequent.
-The Nomikos Conference facility is wheelchair accessible from the road entrance, but the bathrooms are not accessible.
+Most of the pathways are cobblestone, and steps or substantial surface irregularities are frequent.
+The Nomikos Conference facility is wheelchair accessible from the road entrance away from the caldera, but the bathrooms are not accessible.
 Please inquire directly with hotels to assess how accessible they are.
 Also send email to the conference organizers at email@example.com to inquire about details.